Save on your cloud spending: Five essential cloud cost management strategies that work

 Why Site24x7 CloudSpend for cloud cost-containment?

-CloudSpend is a cloud cost management solution that can help you implement all the abovementioned strategies to help you track AWS cloud resource consumption across departments, business groups, or even projects.
+CloudSpend is a cloud cost management solution that can help you implement all the abovementioned strategies to help you track AWS cloud resource consumption across departments, business groups, or projects.
+It can be used as your personal AWS cost optimization tool.
 You can even keep track of the costs spent on reserved instances and scheduled instances by adding customized tags to them.